NextGen Library Construction

 Next-generation sequencing (NGS) technology utilizes a massively parallel approach to quantitatively assess copy number and sequence changes in DNA or RNA samples.
 It is rapidly becoming a preferred method for integrated approaches that simultaneously measure transcript copy numbers and sequence-based alterations.

-In collaboration with the Sequencing Core at Mayo Clinic, the Gene Expression Core (GEC) provides services for NGS by producing the libraries that are required for NGS analysis.
+In collaboration with the Sequencing Service Line at Mayo Clinic, the Gene Expression Service Line provides NGS services by producing the libraries that are required for NGS analysis.
 Using Illumina TruSeq technology, mRNA and miRNA libraries are generated from high-quality total RNA in preparation for analysis on the Illumina HiSeq 2000.

 Illumina TruSeq mRNA library construction.
 The Illumina TruSeq mRNA procedure creates cDNA libraries from total RNA in preparation for NGS analysis.